Philzen/measurement.js/README.md

 ### Test-Driven Development

 The API definition and all conversion operations are covered by jasmine tests.
+The test suite can be executed straightaway and easily, for example:

+ - In the Browser:
-To run them, just open test/index.html in a browser.
+Simply open test/index.html in the browser environment you want to test

-Alternatively, the test suite may be run on the console through phantomjs: `phantomjs test/phantomRunner.js test/index.html`
+ - CLI-based (using npm)
+`npm test`

+ - CLI-based (w/o npm, you will need to ensure  phantomjs is available yourself) `phantomjs test/phantomRunner.js test/index.html`

 ### Project status